13 (Mostly Negative) Feng Shui Features of a Front Door — Discover the Hidden and Powerful Feng Shui Lingo

 13. Wrong Dress for the Right Party

 The wrong feng shui color and decor for the feng shui direction of a front door will negatively influence the incoming energy, thus creating weak or negative energy in the whole house.
-How do you find out the right color and the right feng shui decor for your front door?
+To find the right color and the right feng shui decor for your front door, you need to match the needs of the feng shui element of its compass direction.